-This project explores how transcutaneous electrical stimulation (TES) can be designed as a wearable calming interface beyond traditional clinical use.
-It evaluates both physiological and experiential effects during stressful tasks.
+This project explores how electrical stimulation can be designed as a wearable calming interface beyond traditional clinical use.

 Full PDFThis study examines how electrical muscle stimulation (EMS) can influence food-related behaviors and attitudes, expanding the role of embodied feedback in persuasive HCI design.

-Full PDFThis work investigates multimodal feedback—vibration, pneumatic, and EMS—as behavioral interventions to reduce compulsive nail-biting, offering insights into personalized self-regulation tools.
+Full PDFThis work investigates multimodal feedback—vibration, pneumatic, and electrical muscle stimulation (EMS)—as behavioral interventions to reduce compulsive nail-biting, offering insights into personalized self-regulation tools.

 Full PDFThis system integrates physiological sensing and AI-driven feedback to deliver real-time stress monitoring and personalized interventions for daily well-being.